 - Work with the Permissions committee on landowner and trail changes.

 - At the end of the season, review the current year’s costs and prepare an estimate for the next year’s Trail Maintenance budget.
 Sum up the season at the AGM.

 - Report to board meetings

 - To be available for most of the trail maintenance season, April to October.

 - To be able to attend most board meetings.

 Come for a Visit

-Why not visit the next board meeting on October 12?
+Why not visit the next board meeting?
 It’s the best way to find out what we’re all about.